 A home improvement loan offers the following benefits: you will be able to borrow larger sums over longer periods at lower interest rates than unsecured loans.
 But remember that you are putting your home up as security and may lose it if you do not keep up your loan repayments.
 A secured loan therefore carries risk and you should only take one out if you are confident that you can keep up the repayments.

 At Star Loans, we believe that we offer the best home improvement loans in the UK!
 You can borrow from as little as £3,000 with maximum flexibility and minimum fuss – this is because you are coming direct to the lender.
-StarLoans is a loan company so you can ask us to change your monthly repayments, make an overpayment, request a settlement quotation or a further advance.
+StarLoans is a loan company so you can ask us to change your monthly repayments, make an overpayment, and request a settlement quotation or a further advance.

-We will help you make the most of your home – it is your biggest asset.
+Being a reliable home improvement loan UK company, we will help you make the most of your home – it is your biggest asset.
 Remember, when you sell your house any gain is free of capital gains tax.
 Improving your home could therefore be a very wise investment.